Ethanham111/Ethanham111/README.md

 - 👋 Hello!
 My name is Ethan Hamburg
-- 🎓 I attend Concordia University: Currently Enrolled in Political Science
+- 🎓 I attend Concordia University.
+I am Currently Enrolled in a Batchelor's of Computer Science
-- 🖥️ Currently learning Python, Swift and Java
+- 🖥️ Currently learning Python, HTML/CSS/JS and Java
 - 🎮 Aspiring Game Dev
-- 📫 Please reach me at: mtlham45@gmail.com
+- 📫 Please reach me at mtlham45@gmail.com

 <!---
 Ethanham111/Ethanham111 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.